Ketamine is a synthetic drug. It’s a leading anesthetic in veterinary medicine, and it is used on humans for some surgical procedures as well.

 Because of limited research on ketamine, little information is available on how addictive the drug is.

-According to CESAR, there is indication that users become dependent on ketamine.
+According to CESAR, there is an indication that users become dependent on ketamine.
 These indications include:

 Currently, more discussion is underway about ketamine’s addiction levels, especially as they relate to the opioid receptors the drug interacts with.